-The main goal of the Poverty Reduction Forum in Zimbabwe is to provide an arena of debate on issues of poverty reduction that engages a broad representation of civic society with key decision- makers who influence national policies.
-Created in 1996 with the support of UNDP, the Forum has grown to include a membership of 300 organizations, which brings together NGOs, academics, community-based organizations, trade unions, donor agencies, chambers of commerce, farmers unions, and a growing participation of peoples' organizations.
-The Forum has influenced a range of national policy issues from poverty reduction strategies to national budgetary processes.
-It has also provided a critical channel for national debate between civil society and government on structural adjustment processes.
+The main goal of the Poverty Reduction Forum in Zimbabwe is to provide CSOs with an arena for debate on issues of poverty reduction with key decision-makers.
+Created in 1996 with the support of UNDP, the forum has grown to a membership of 300 organizations, bringing together NGOs, academics, community-based organizations, trade unions, donor agencies, chambers of commerce, farmers' unions, and a growing number of peoples' organizations.
+The forum has influenced a range of national policy issues from poverty reduction strategies to national budgetary processes.
+It has also provided a critical channel for national debate between civil society and the Government on structural adjustment processes.